 * helping with postural correction and posture related pain

 * post-operative rehabilitation after knee, hip, shoulder, spinal, or other types of surgery

 * illnesses, such as osteoporosis, MS, stroke, Parkinson’s Disease

 * helping with joint stiffness stemming from lifestyle

-  My certification as a Pilates Teacher is in affiliation with Alan Herdman

-  Pilates (from June 2018), and my Sports Yoga Teacher certification is

-  accredited by Yoga Alliance Professionals.
-I am able to offer sports yoga

-  training for sports players and exercisers, or integrate this work with

-  pilates rehabilitation, where helpful.
-Please see the separate "Pilates" and

-  "Sports Yoga" sections below.
+My certification as a Pilates Teacher is in affiliation with Alan Herdman Pilates London, and I trained with Sarah Ramsden for my Sports Yoga Teacher certification, which is accredited by Yoga Alliance Professionals.
+I am able to offer Sports Yoga training for sports players and exercisers, or integrate this work with Pilates rehabilitation, where helpful.
+Please see the separate "Pilates" and "Sports Yoga" sections below.